cea-hpc/modules/doc/source/design/sticky-modules.rst

   - If specified swapped-on module is the generic module name, for instance *foo*
   - ``switch`` sub-command raises an error even if the sticky module is the default version (either implicit or explicitly set) for this module

+- When swapping a sticky module defined over a full path modulefile by another in different modulepath but with same module name and version

+  - This switched-on module is currently considered as the sticky module reloading

+- When swapping a sticky module by itself but specified as full path module swap command is not able to detect same module is reloading

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: